 The school library contains a wide range of fiction, non-fiction and reference books.
 We encourage children to borrow books from the school library to take home and share with their parents/carers.
 Each class also has its own library or book area which is stocked with topic-related non-fiction material as well as a range of fiction and poetry books.
-The school employs a part-time Librarian who ensures the library is well-resourced with good quality books.
-Our Librarian is supported by some children who are called Class Librarians.
+Our English Coordinator is supported by some children who are called Class Librarians.
 Our library books have an efficient electronic borrowing system.